-Even though these behaviors eventually lead to pain, in the short term, they enable a woman to avoid facing her deepest fears by serving as a distraction.
-The most common female fears involve a sense of being worthless, stupid, unlovable, weird or ugly.
-They are often buried deep within the unconscious until a woman starts to feel vulnerable, for once you open your heart, all the wonderful and fearful feelings come out.
+Please don't leave it up to a man to help you overcome your fears.
+You, the woman, are the expert on relationships.
+Expecting a man to have the emotional intelligence to navigate a woman's defense mechanisms is like asking a child to perform open heart surgery.
+Yet so many women engage in self-destructive behaviors hoping a man will rescue them Some common forms of self-hatred are: being selffrom themselves. critical, sexually acting out, eating disorders, talking negatively about others, excessive shopping, and rejecting compliments.
+Even though these behaviors eventually lead to pain, in the short term they enable a woman to avoid facing her deepest fears by serving as a distraction.
+The most common female fears involve a sense of being worthless, stupid, unlovable, weird, or ugly.
+They are often buried deep within the unconscious until a woman starts to feel vulnerable; for once you open your heart all, the wonderful and fearful feelings come out.
 That's the rule and no one can beat the system.
-Pinch off the feelings that you deem "bad" and the ones you like will start to dry out, even if you try your hardest to be upbeat.
-Those are the women you've met, who try too hard to be positive.
-On a first, second and third date, they can maintain this appearance, but eventually their need to be taken care of emerges.
+Pinch off the feelings that you deem "bad," and the one's you like will start to dry out, even if you try your hardest to be upbeat.
+Those are the women you've met who try too hard to be positive.
+On a first, second, and third date, they can maintain this appearance; but eventually their need to be taken care of emerges.

-Susan displayed this pattern (in a subtle way) as she talked to her friend Allison regarding a date that went well the previous evening, except for how the night ended.
+Susan displays this pattern (in a subtle way) as she talks to her friend.
+Allison regarding a date that went well the previous evening, except for how it ended.

-Susan: "I can't believe when Jim said goodnight, that I told him to call me."

-Allison: "Well, perhaps he didn't think you were being too

-forward and just thought you were being nice."
+Susan: "I can't believe when Jim said goodnight that I told him to call me."
+Allison: "Well perhaps he didn't think you were being too forward and just thought you were being nice."

-Susan: "No, he isn't going to call me, because he thinks I'm too desperate.
-I should have just said nothing, but I was afraid I would never see him again."
+Susan: "No, he isn't going to call me because he thinks I'm too desperate.
+I should have just said nothing, but I was scared I would never see him again."